MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/preparation.md

 > [!NOTE]
 > The Universal Inventory service currently cannot be run as SYSTEM or NETWORK builtin accounts.

-**To prepare a local user account as service account:**
+## Prepare a local User Account as Service Account

-- Start > Computer Management
+- On the Start Menu search and open **Computer Management**
 - Select **Local Users and Groups** > **Users** in the tree pane, and create a new user\r\n
 - It is a good idea to set the **Password never expires** property to prevent that the service stops working when its service account password expires, or follow corporate policies for service account credentials.